W-Carlos/W-Carlos/README.md

 - 🌱 I'm currently learning JavaScript and ReactJS.
 - 🚀 I intend to learn React-Native and Typescript
 - 💼 I intend to work with web development.
-- 💬 If you need to get in touch wendcarlos18@hotmail.com

 ## Contacts:
 <a target="_blank" href="https://www.linkedin.com/in/wend-carlos/">